cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_api.md

 * Write content to a sequential dataset or a PDS member
 * Obtain the characteristics of a dataset or the statistics of a PDS member
 * Recall a migrated dataset

-Changes in version 2.0.2:

-* Non-displayable binary data can now be read from and written to a sequential dataset or a PDS member.
-Non-displayable binary data is substituted with Unicode characters outside of the EBCDIC range when read, and is converted back to binary data on write.

 ## JES API